ros-workshop/sensor-integration/README.md

 roslaunch husky_viz view_robot.launch  # Launches the Rviz window showing Husky model and the measurements received by its LiDAR sensor.
 ```

-You should be able to see Gazebo and Rviz windows as below.
+You should be able to see Gazebo and Rviz windows as shown below.

 ![Gazebo Husky](./resources/images/gazebo_husky.png)